domZippilli/gcsfast/README.md

 gcsfast is **98% faster** to RAM disk, with a goodput gain of 5.88Gbps.

-These data indicate gcsfast is likely to take more advantage of faster destination devices, like SSD arrays and high-performance filers.
+These data indicate gcsfast is likely to take more advantage of faster writing devices, like high-performance filers.

 ---